zackees/zcmds/README.md

   * vidcat
     * Concatenates two videos together, upscaling a lower resolution video.
   * vidmute
-    * Strips out the audio in a video file.
+    * Strips out the audio in a video file and saves it as a new file.
   * vidinfo
     * Uses ffprobe to find the information from a video file.
   * vid2gif